 - The heart is the most important organ of the human body because it pumps blood to all parts of the body and keeps it working.

-- It pumps oxygenated blood (which is bright red in colour) to the body.
+- It pumps oxygenated blood (which is bright red) to the body.

-- The heart pumps deoxygenated blood (which is dark red in colour) to the lungs.
+- The heart pumps deoxygenated blood (which is dark red) to the lungs.

 - The study of the heart is called cardiology.

 - Heart cancers are rare because heart cells do not divide.

 - The size of the human heart is about an adult fist.

 - It weighs less than 1 pound.

 - The heart usually beats about 100,000 times each day.

 - The heart pumps up to 2000 gallons of blood per day.